Monitoring The Flow Control State on Teradata

 The most critical measure is “InUseMax”, which gives a clear picture of the system load.
 Although it is not distinguishing between different types of work, it is the only measure capable of showing us the maximum number of AMP worker tasks in use during the considered snapshot interval.

-It’s impossible to sum up, WorkTypeMax00 to WorkTypeMax15, because the maximum numbers are collected independently during each logging interval.
-While you can use these columns to analyze the behavior of a specific workload type, such as abort steps, they cannot be used to get the correct picture regarding the total system load!
+It is impossible to summarize WorkTypeMax00 to WorkTypeMax15 as the maximum numbers are gathered independently in each logging interval.
+While these columns can be utilized to analyze the behavior of a specific workload type, such as abort steps, they cannot accurately represent the overall system load.

-Both measures can be used to analyze what happened during and at the end of the snapshot period.
+Both measures can analyze events throughout and at the conclusion of the snapshot period.

-Additional insight gives the column AvailableMin, which measures the minimum number of free AMP worker tasks during the snapshot interval.
+The column “AvailableMin” provides further information, indicating the minimum number of available AMP worker tasks within the snapshot interval.

-While often MailBoxDepth is > 0 if the AMP is in a flow control state, it’s not always like this because this measure presents only the message queue size at the end of each snapshot interval.
-It could be that the AMP was in a flow control state during the snapshot interval, but the queue was empty at the end.
-Keep this in mind.
+High usage of AWT does not automatically indicate the system is in flow control.
+The system enters a flow control state when all AMP worker tasks are occupied and the message queues are full.
+Although the mailbox depth is generally above zero during a flow control state, it is not always accurate because it only displays the message queue size at the conclusion of each snapshot interval.
+It is possible that the AMP was in a flow control state during the snapshot interval, but the queue was empty by the end.
+This should be considered.

 FlowCtlCnt indicates how often the AMP entered the flow control state during the snapshot interval.